rbolliger/apostrophePollPlugin/data/doc/04_polls_definition.markdown

 * **`email_body_partial`**: name of the partial rendering  the body of the email.
 * **`captcha_do_display`**: shall a captcha be displayed in order to protect form submissions from spam?
 * **`reports`**: list of available reports for this poll (see chapter 6).
 To define them, use the keywords defined in `app_aPoll_reports`.
 To enable all generic reports, use "`~`".
 You can also add poll-specific reports.
 Ex.: `[~, myReport, anotherReport]`.

+### Adding polls from other plugins

+Thanks to the cascading configuration technique, it is possible to build the configuration of apostrophePollPlugin from multiple sources.
+This is particularly interesting for the definition of available polls.
+Indeed, this list may be built from multiple plugins and from the local project.

+Addind new poll templates is as simple as defining the required form class and templates and by creating a `aPoll.yml` configuration file in the plugin or in the app config folder.

+A major advantage of the use of the `aPoll.yml` configuration file is that this allows to increase the number of poll templates shared with the community without needing to update the plugin content.
+This will speed up the release cycle of new polls and reduce the plugin's maintenance.